 Various ways to Run FreeBSD

 There are many ways of running FreeBSD but it mainly depends on the environment.
 Those ways are:

 1. VM images

-By making use of virtual machine images, the downloading and importing can be done on the environment of your choice.
+By using virtual machine images, the downloading and importing can be done in the environment of your choice.
 It can be downloaded from the FreeBSD downloads page.
-There are images for Hyper-v, KVM, VMWare and raw device images which are supported globally.
-These are the preconfigured instances or already created images and not the installation images which are ready to run and post-installation tasks can be performed on them.
+There are images for Hyper-v, KVM, VMWare and raw device images that are supported globally.
+These are the preconfigured instances or already created images and not the installation images which are ready to run, and post-installation tasks can be performed on them.

 2. Virtual machine images

 They are available at Microsoft Azure Marketplace or Amazon AWS marketplace, or GCP (Google Cloud Platform) to run their hosting services.